Felipe-Ulloa-CA/bus-eta-prediction/README.md

 ## Project Overview

-This project develops a machine learning baseline model to predict bus trip durations in Santiago, Chile using structural GTFS data.
+This project develops a machine learning model to predict bus trip durations in Santiago, Chile using GTFS (General Transit Feed Specification) data.

-The objective is to evaluate whether supervised learning models can reduce prediction error compared to traditional schedule-based estimation methods.
+The objective is to evaluate how much predictive performance can be achieved using engineered structural and temporal features, and to establish a strong baseline before incorporating real-time operational data.

 ---

 ## Problem Context

-Urban bus ETA prediction is a classical spatiotemporal regression problem where schedule-based estimates often fail due to operational variability.
+Bus ETA prediction is a complex spatiotemporal problem influenced by traffic conditions, operational variability, and route characteristics.

-This project evaluates how much predictive power can be extracted from structural GTFS features alone, establishing a lower-bound performance baseline before integrating dynamic operational data (e.g., GPS streams, congestion signals).
+Traditional schedule-based methods often fail to capture these dynamics.
+This project evaluates whether machine learning models using GTFS-derived features can reduce prediction error and improve reliability.

 ---